 It would take armies of medical professionals and mountains of money to treat the millions of Indians who have health problems.
 Yet 98% of the most common diseases are preventable.
 My aim is to demonstrate that it costs almost nothing to promote health in a way that prevents precisely those diseases.

-— Dr. Frederick Shaw, Founder and CEO, DIR
+— Dr. Frederick Shaw, Founder and Ex-CEO, DIR

 During its initial survey of Janta Colony residents, DIR uncovered six areas of great need in the area of health.
 After prioritizing the degree of urgency, DIR educated HPs about root causes, taught them to recognize symptoms and trained them to intervene by working closely with affected individuals and groups.
 In each case, targeted action has delivered positive results.

 - Severe malnutrition among children under 5 years of age